November - Corner Café - 3 pm

 Man Booker Prize and the LA Times Book Awards.

 It has been published around the world in twenty languages.

 During this summer Radio 4 serialised “Wolverine Blues” a special

 commission about a schoolboy's passion for music which set him on a

 collision course with his father.

-His latest book has just been published and in “Case Study”, an unworldly
+His latest is has just been published and in “Case Study”, an unworldly

 young woman believes that a charismatic psychotherapist has driven her